RobinU434/PyArgWriter/README.md

 ## Requirements

 PyArgWriter depends strongly on information stated in the docstring.
-Your docstring should have ha minimal structure like:
+Your docstring should have a minimal structure like:

 ```python
 def add(a: int, b: int) -> int: